irmen/synthesizer/README.md

-# rhythmbox
+# synthesizer.mixer and synthesizer.sample

 Sample mixer and sequencer, think a simple [Roland TR-909](https://en.wikipedia.org/wiki/Roland_TR-909).
 It can mix the patterns into a single output file, but can also stream the mix.
 It provides a command line interface where you can edit the song and patterns, play samples and individual patterns, and mix or stream it by entering simple commands.

-Note: *rhythmbox requires Python 3.x.*
+Note: *requires Python 3.x.*

 The streaming is implemented via Python generators where the main generator essentially produces mixed sample fragments.